simonmichael/hledger_site/hledger-basics-tutorial.md

 hledger assumes every account starts with a zero balance, so in the previous example, we see the withdrawals producing a negative running balance.
-Let's assume `assets` represents a real-world asset, like your bank checking account, and it contained $500 at the beginning of the month.
+Let's assume `assets` represents a real-world asset, like your bank checking account, and you want to start tracking it from 2015/05/01 onward, and on that day it contained exactly $500.
-We want to report the real-world account balance, so edit your journal file and add this transaction at the top:
+To show the real-world account balance, edit your journal file and add this transaction at the top:

 ```journal
 2015/05/01 set initial assets balance